I grabbed hold of the Torah and hugged it close,

 Nor the weight of this life and others

-Just a short time of peace in the warmth
+Just a short time of peace in the warmth,

-Comfort and shadow of His presence
+Comfort and shadow of His outstretched arm

-Knowing the Sabbath rest, but more than this
+Knowing the Sabbath rest,

-To be all enveloped in stillness without desire
+To be all enveloped

-No intent did take me there, nor did it bring me back
+No intent did take me there,

-But rather it was the sound of our voices
+It was the sound of our voices

 Canting the words of the Torah processional